Riders to The Sea - Odin, written by Linda Munson

 The message behind the legend of Odin's missing eye seems to be a bad one by modern standards:

 The pursuit of knowledge will result in the loss of an eye or some other thing valuable to the self.
-You have heard the expression used sometimes as an oath, "I'd give my right eye for ___".
+You have heard the expression used sometimes as an oath, "I'd give my right eye for ___" as an example of swearing an oath.

 What would be the psychology behind that?
 Could it be that those who held power in days of old wanted to keep the rest of the population in intellectual darkness and serfdom?
 Knowledge is power.
 Who would do all the grunt work if the serfs became educated?